ArcanaFramework/pydra2app/docs/source/data_model.rst

 there are a number of frames that are implied and may be needed to store derivatives of a particular analysis.
-In clinical imaging research studies/trials, imaging sessions are classified by the subject who was scanned and, if applicable, the longitudinal timepoint.
+In clinical imaging research studies/trials, imaging sessions are classified by the subject who was scanned and, if applicable, the longitudinal visit.
 The subjects themselves are often classified by which group they belong to.
 Therefore, we can factor imaging session classifications into